GM-Software/_Terraform-AWS/README.md

 # _Terraform-AWS
-Configuration using Terraform on AWS instances
+Configuration using Terraform on AWS instances.